-The 2 known shipwrecks in the park are not within exclusion zones under the Historic Shipwrecks Act 1976 or Historic Shipwrecks Act 1981 (DEWNR 2015f).
+The majority of shipwrecks are not within exclusion zones under the Historic Shipwrecks Act 1976 or Historic Shipwrecks Act 1981 (DEWNR 2015k).
 Prevention of fishing and possible reduced boating activity within SZs may reduce the potential for damage of shipwrecks.

-Habitats within the FWCMP will also be protected by (DEWNR 2012b):
+Habitats within the NAMP will also be protected by (DEWNR 2012b):

-- the prevention of future development of marinas, breakwalls, pontoons, jetties, pipelines and other marine infrastructure within SZs - management of coastal developments and infrastructure in HPZs under the Development Act 1993 to ensure no harm to habitats or the functioning of ecosystems - consideration of all coastal developments under the Development Act 1993 to ensure the achievement of the objects of the Marine Parks Act 2007
+- the prevention of future development of marinas, breakwalls, pontoons, jetties, pipelines and other marine infrastructure within SZs - management of coastal developments and infrastructure in HPZs under the Development Act 1993 to ensure no harm to habitats or the functioning of ecosystems - consideration of all coastal developments under the Development Act 1993 to ensure the achievement of the objects of the Marine Parks Act 2007.

-Impacts associated with future aquaculture inside HPZs will be managed under the Aquaculture Act 2001 to ensure that all reasonable and practicable measures are taken to ensure "no harm to habitats or the functioning of ecosystems" (DEWNR 2012b).
+Impacts associated with aquaculture inside HPZs will be managed under the Aquaculture Act 2001 to ensure that all reasonable and practicable measures are taken to ensure "no harm to habitats or the functioning of ecosystems" (DEWNR 2012b).